-In fiscal 2020, The Tech recognized in-kind contribution revenue of \$24,921,000 (\$1,872,000 in fiscal 2019).
-Expenses related to these in-kind contributions in fiscal 2020 are recognized in the Statements of Functional Expenses as in-kind contributions of \$565,000 and The Tech for Global Good expense of \$19,000 (\$534,000 and \$28,000, respectively, and \$84,000 for The Tech Challenge in fiscal 2019).
-The remainder in fiscal 2020 represents an increase of \$23,315,000 in beneficial interest in use of facilities, \$188,000 in the release of beneficial interest in use of facility and \$834,000 donated property, exhibits and equipment and other assets.
+In fiscal 2021, The Tech recognized in-kind contribution revenue of \$1,456,000 (\$24,921,000 in fiscal 2020).
+Expenses related to these in-kind contributions in fiscal 2021 are recognized in the Statements of Functional Expenses as an increase of \$1,025,000 in beneficial interest in use of facilities and \$431,000 of donated property, exhibits and equipment and other assets (\$565,000 of contributions, \$19,000 for The Tech for Global Good, an increase of \$23,315,000 in beneficial interest in use of facilities, \$188,000 in the release of beneficial interest in use of facility and \$834,000 donated property, exhibits and equipment and other assets in fiscal 2020).
+The remaining expense in fiscal 2021 represents \$379,000 in the release of beneficial interest in use of facility and \$50,000 of amortization of donated property, exhibits and equipment and other assets.

 The Tech also receives a significant amount of contributed time related to program services and fundraising, which does not meet the recognition criteria described above.
-Accordingly, the value of this important contributed time has not been determined and is not reflected in the accompanying financial statements.
+Accordingly, the value of this important contributed time has not been determined and is not reflected in the financial statements.